 Typically, people go inside the folder, copy each and every file, and then paste it elsewhere.
 However, if you have downloaded Google Drive to your computer, you can easily copy entire folders and save a bunch of time.

-To do it, simply follow the steps below:
+To do it, follow the steps below:

 - Find the “Google Drive” folder on your desktop.
 If you don’t see it there, you will most likely find it under “C:/User/(your username)”.
-If you’ve changed the location of your Google Drive folder (like in the above steps), then go to to the new location that you have set;
+If you’ve changed the location of your Google Drive folder (like in the above steps), then go to the new location that you have set;

 - In the “Google Drive” folder, you will find all your documents, files, and folders like you see on the web version of Google Drive;

-How to upload folder/files To Google Drive
+How to upload a folder or files to Google Drive

-Let’s take a look at how to upload folder to Google Drive.
+Let’s take a look at how to upload a folder to Google Drive.
 There are two ways you can do it: by using the web version of Google Drive or through the “Backup and Sync” capability.